-The Port of Seattle Fire Department started with fewer than 15 firefighters in 1955 and has grown to the current crew of 81 uniformed personnel.
-Located at Seattle-Tacoma International Airport, our primary mission is Aircraft Rescue Fire Fighting, but we also perform the same functions as most fire departments — contending with structural fires, providing emergency medical services, dealing with hazardous material situations and providing technical rescue.
-As the airport has grown, so has the department.
-Many of the incidents involving fire or hazardous materials are quickly contained and not life threatening.
-However, were disaster to strike, the men and women of the Port of Seattle Fire Department are trained and ready to do what is necessary to preserve human life.
+Since its inception in 1955, the Port of Seattle Fire Department has grown from 15 firefighters to the current crew of 81 uniformed personnel.
+We are an aircraft rescue firefighting department located at the Seattle-Tacoma International Airport.
+However, we also function as most fire departments; contending with structure fires, providing emergency medical services, dealing with hazardous material situations, and providing technical rescue.
+As the airport grows, so does the department and the volume of incidents.
+The vast majority of situations are quickly contained and are not life threatening.
+However, should disaster strike, the men and women of the Port of Seattle Fire Department are trained and ready to do what is necessary to preserve human life.

-The Operations Division (Fire Suppression) is comprised of personnel and apparatus designated to respond to the various emergencies and calls for service at Sea-Tac Airport.
-The Division is separated into four shifts, each staffed by one Battalion Chief serving as the shift commander, two Captains and 14 Firefighters.
+The Fire Suppression Division is comprised of personnel and apparatus designated to respond to the various emergencies and calls for service at Sea-Tac Airport.
+The Division is separated into four shifts, each staffed by one Battalion Chief serving as the shift commander, two Captains and a minimum of 14 Firefighters.
 Apparatus consists of a 4500-gallon HRET ARFF truck, 3000-gallon ARFF trucks, fire engines, medical aid/rescue vehicles, a hazardous materials response unit, a medical support/disaster unit, a foam re-supply vehicle and the command vehicle.
-The Port of Seattle Fire Department responds to approximately 6,000 alarms yearly including aircraft emergencies, medical responses, structure fires and hazardous materials.
+The Port of Seattle Fire Department responds to over 6,000 alarms yearly including aircraft emergencies, medical responses, structure fires and hazardous materials.

 Training, Supply and Support